CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 - **IP routing** between subnets using BGP on the leaf and spine switches
 - **NAT gateway** on the `oob-mgmt-server` for outbound internet access
 - **DHCP relay** on leaf switches to forward DHCP requests to the server
-- **SSH key injection** so your AIR SSH keys work on the `oob-mgmt-server`
+- **SSH key injection** so your Air SSH keys work on the `oob-mgmt-server`

 ## Accessing Your Nodes

 The `oob-mgmt-server` is the entry point to your simulation.
-When you connect via SSH (using the service URL provided by AIR), you land on this server.
+When you connect via SSH (using the service URL provided by Air), you land on this server.

 From there, SSH to any node by hostname: